Chiral Discrimination in Helicity-Preserving Fabry-P\'erot Cavities

-where $\delta \equiv \left(\omega-\omega_{pr}\right)/\gamma_{pr}$ is the relative detuning with respect to the HP band.
-The outcome of \autoref{DCTchiralMir} is shown as a dashed black line in \autoref{Fig3}-b), and perfectly matches our transmission-matrix numerical calculation.
-At the center of the HP band $(\delta = 0)$, the metamirrors are designed to let the LCP (RCP) wave be perfectly transmitted (reflected) by the cavity, with $T_+=1$ ($T_-=0$), so that $DCT=2$, thus realizing a point of duality symmetry and maximum electromagnetic chirality~\cite{Corbaton2016}.
-This HP spectral region extends with a Lorentzian shape and bandwidth $\gamma_{pr}$ around $\omega_{pr}$.
-Yet, as commented previously, at the center of this region the cavity mode is decoupled from the outside of the cavity, limiting its utility as a chiral sensor as the field and thus the light-matter interaction inside the cavity are not enhanced.
+with $\delta \equiv \left(\omega-\omega_{pr}\right)/\gamma_{pr}$ the relative detuning with respect to the HP band.
+The outcome of \autoref{DCTchiralMir} is shown as a dashed black line in \autoref{Fig3}-b), and perfectly matches our transfer-matrix numerical calculation.
+At the center of the HP band $(\delta = 0)$, the PC mirrors are designed to let the LCP (RCP) wave be perfectly transmitted (reflected) by the cavity, with $T_+=1$ ($T_-=0$), so that $DCT=2$, thus realizing a point of duality symmetry and maximum electromagnetic chirality~\cite{Corbaton2016}.
+Yet, as commented previously, the cavity mode at $\delta = 0$ is decoupled from the outside of the cavity, limiting its utility for chiral sensing as the field and thus the light-matter interaction inside the cavity are not enhanced.
 More interesting features appear away from the HP region ($|\delta| \gg 1$), where the DCT gets negative and decays with the fourth power of inverse detuning $DCT \approx - 16/\delta^4$.
-The vanishing of DCT at large detuning simply recovers the behavior of normal mirrors (case $\alpha_{\pm}=0$ in \autoref{dct1}).
+The vanishing of DCT at large detuning simply recovers the behavior of normal mirrors.